 Instruction to Editor: Update D3.3 P235L7 as shown below:

-— Optional support for beamforming sounding (by sending an S1G NDP frame)
+— Optional support for beamforming sounding (by sending an S1G NDP)

 Instruction to Editor: Update D3.3 P773L1 as shown below:

-— When transmitting a non-NDP frame, the value of the SCRAMBLER_OR_CRC parameter is the Scrambler Initialization value in the Service field after scrambling (i.e., [B0:B6] of the Service field]) (as defined in 23.3.9.2 (SERVICE field)) of the frame.
+— When transmitting a PPDU that is not an NDP CMAC PPDU, the value of the SCRAMBLER_OR_CRC parameter is the Scrambler Initialization value in the Service field after scrambling (i.e., [B0:B6] of the Service field]) (as defined in 23.3.9.2 (SERVICE field)) of the frame.

 Instruction to Editor: Update D3.3 P1416L57 as shown below:

-A 1 in a bit position in the bitmap means that the AP transmits one more PIFS-separated sounding NDP frames.
+A 1 in a bit position in the bitmap means that the AP transmits one more PIFS-separated sounding NDPs.

 Instruction to Editor: Update D3.3 P1417L7 as shown below:

-The Sounding Start Time subfield contains a value that defines a start time when the AP transmits one or more sounding NDP frames on the channel(s) indicated in the corresponding Channel Activity Bitmap subfield.
-If the Sounding Start Time subfield is not present, the AP transmits one or more PIFS-separated sounding NDP frames starting after the transmission of the Beacon frame containing the SST element.
-If the Sounding Start Time subfield is present, the AP transmits one or more PIFS-separated sounding NDP frames starting at the time indicated in the Sounding Start Time field.
+The Sounding Start Time subfield contains a value that defines a start time when the AP transmits one or more sounding NDPs on the channel(s) indicated in the corresponding Channel Activity Bitmap subfield.
+If the Sounding Start Time subfield is not present, the AP transmits one or more PIFS-separated sounding NDPs starting after the transmission of the Beacon frame containing the SST element.
+If the Sounding Start Time subfield is present, the AP transmits one or more PIFS-separated sounding NDPs starting at the time indicated in the Sounding Start Time field.

 Instruction to Editor: Update D3.3 P1813L45 as shown below:

-Table 10-14—Settings for the TXVECTOR parameter PARTIAL_AID for NDP frames
+Table 10-14—Settings for the TXVECTOR parameter PARTIAL_AID for an NDP

 Instruction to Editor: Update D3.3 P1814L2 as shown below:

-Table 10- 15—Settings for the TXVECTOR parameter PARTIAL_AID for non-1 MHz PPDUs and non-NDP frames
+Table 10- 15—Settings for the TXVECTOR parameter PARTIAL_AID for a non-1 MHz PPDU that is not an NDP

 Instruction to Editor: Update D3.3 P1814L53 as shown below:

-In an NDP frame sent by the non-AP S1G STA to the S1G AP, the PARTIAL_AID is equal to 165.
-In an NDP frame sent by the S1G AP to the non-AP S1G STA associated with that S1G AP, the PARTIAL_AID is equal to 229.
-In a non-1 MHz S1G PPDU that is not an NDP frame and that is sent by the non-AP S1G STA to the S1G AP, the PARTIAL_AID is set to 165.
-In a non-1 MHz S1G PPDU that is not an NDP frame that is sent by the S1G AP to the non-AP S1G STA associated with that S1G AP, the PARTIAL_AID is set to 37.
+In an NDP sent by the non-AP S1G STA to the S1G AP, the PARTIAL_AID is equal to 165.
+In an NDP sent by the S1G AP to the non-AP S1G STA associated with that S1G AP, the PARTIAL_AID is equal to 229.
+In a non-1 MHz S1G PPDU that is not an NDP and that is sent by the non-AP S1G STA to the S1G AP, the PARTIAL_AID is set to 165.
+In a non-1 MHz S1G PPDU that is not an NDP that is sent by the S1G AP to the non-AP S1G STA associated with that S1G AP, the PARTIAL_AID is set to 37.

 Instruction to Editor: Update D3.3 P1815L4 as shown below:

-A STA transmitting an S1G PPDU that is not a 1 MHz PPDU and is not an NDP frame and that is addressed to an AP shall set the TXVECTOR parameter UPLINK_INDICATION to 1.
+A STA transmitting a non-1 MHz S1G PPDU that is not an NDP and that is addressed to an AP shall set the TXVECTOR parameter UPLINK_INDICATION to 1.
 The UPLINK_INDICATION parameter shall be set to 0 for all other cases.
-The TXVECTOR parameter UPLINK_INDICATION is not present for 1 MHz frames and is not present for NDP frames.
+The TXVECTOR parameter UPLINK_INDICATION is not present for 1 MHz PPDUs or NDPs.

 Instruction to Editor: Update D3.3 P1815L16 as shown below: